Etamin/etamin.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Computer Science, University of Luxembourg, 2026 (expected)
+* Ph.D in Computer Science, University of Luxembourg, Apr-2026 (expected)
 * M.Sc.
-Advanced Computer Science, The University of Birmingham, 2020
+Advanced Computer Science, The University of Birmingham, Nov-2020
-* B.Eng. in Computer Science and Technology, Nanjing University of Aeronautics and Astronautics, 2016
+* B.Eng. in Computer Science and Technology, Nanjing University of Aeronautics and Astronautics, June-2016
+* Visiting PhD, University of Tokyo, Jan-2026

 Work experience
 ======